Home

 Agustín S. Bénétrix

-- Associate Professor in Economics, Trinity College Dublin
+Associate Professor and Head of Department at TCD Economics, Trinity College Dublin

 Research

-4. “Automatic for the (tax) people: information sharing and cross-border investment in tax havens,” (with Lorenz Emter and Martin Schmitz), Trinity Economics Papers, November 2021.
-(Twitter thread)
+17. “Automatic for the (tax) people: information sharing and cross-border investment in tax havens,” (with Lorenz Emter and Martin Schmitz), Economic Policy, August 2024.
+(Twitter thread; CEPR Economic Policy Blog).

-3. “The Shock Absorbing Role of Cross-Border Investments: Net Positions versus Currency Composition,” (with Beren Demirölmez and Martin Schmitz), Trinity Economics Papers, June 2021.
+16. “The Shock Absorbing Role of Cross-Border Investments: Net Positions versus Currency Composition,” (with Beren Demirölmez and Martin Schmitz), Open Economies Review, September 2023.
 Twitter thread; Video recording (in Spanish)

-15. “Corporate Taxation and International Financial Integration: U.S. evidence from a consolidated perspective,” (with André Sanchez Pacheco), Oxford Open Economics, November 2022; Twitter thread; Econbrowser article
+15. “Corporate Taxation and International Financial Integration: U.S. evidence from a consolidated perspective,” (with André Sanchez Pacheco), Oxford Open Economics, Vol 2 2023; Twitter thread; Econbrowser article

 14. “Financial deglobalisation in banking?,” (with Robert McCauley, Patrick McGuire and Goetz von Peter), Journal of International Money and Finance: 94(C): 116-131, 2019.